Early modern warfare: Decline of plate armour

-In virtually all major European battles during a period of 250 years (1400 to 1650), many soldiers wore extensive plate armour; this includes infantrymen (usually pikemen) and almost all mounted troops.
+In virtually all major European battles during a period of 200 years (1400 to 1600), many soldiers wore extensive plate armour; this includes infantrymen (usually pikemen) and almost all mounted troops.
 Plate armour was expected to deflect edged weapons and to stop an arquebus or pistol ball fired from a distance, and it usually did.
-The use of plate armour as a remedy to firearms tended to work as long as the velocity and weight of the ball remained quite low, but over time the increasing power and effectiveness of firearms overtook the development of defenses to counteract them, such that flintlock muskets (entering use after 1650) could kill an armoured man at a distance of even 100 yards (though with limited accuracy), and the armour necessary to protect against this threat would have been too heavy and unwieldy to be practical.
+The use of plate armour as a remedy to firearms tended to work as long as the velocity and weight of the ball remained quite low, but over time the increasing power and effectiveness of firearms overtook the development of defenses to counteract them, such that flintlock muskets (entering use after 1650) could kill an armoured man at a distance of even 100 yards (though with limited accuracy).
+Thus the amount of armour necessary to protect against this threat would have been heavy and unwieldy.

+However, the initial abandonment of plate armor was driven more by financial constraints than by practicality.
+Prior to the emergence of state-funded armies in the latter half of the 17th century, most early modern forces relied heavily on paid mercenaries.
+As armies expanded in size and became increasingly centralized, the cost of equipping every soldier with armor, often the most expensive component of their kit, became prohibitive.
+By the 17th century, most infantry armed with firearms, as well as many pikemen, fought without armor due to these monetary limitations.

+Despite the expense of outfitting thousands of soldiers in full plate, cavalry units largely retained their armor during this period.
+This persistence can be attributed to several factors, including their higher socio-economic status, mobility advantages conferred by horses, and the continued importance of close-quarters fighting.
+Melee brawls remained a defining feature of cavalry combat well into the mid-19th century, preserving the value of plate armor within cavalry ranks long after it had disappeared from infantry use.

 The flintlock musket, carried by most infantrymen other than pikemen after 1650, fired a heavier charge and ball than the matchlock arquebus.
 A recruit could be trained to use a musket in a matter of weeks.
 Operating a musket did not require the great physical strength of a pikeman or a longbowman or the fairly rare skills of a horseman.
-Unlike their arquebus predecessors, flintlock muskets could neutralize even the most heavily armoured cavalry forces.

 Since a firearm requires little training to operate, a peasant with a gun could now undermine the order and respect maintained by mounted cavalry in Europe and their Eastern equivalents.
-Although well-smithed plate-armour could still prevent the penetration of gunpowder-weapons, by 1690 it had become no match for massed firearms in a frontal attack and its use ended, even among the cavalry.
-By the end of the 17th century, soldiers in the infantry and most cavalry units alike preferred the higher mobility of being completely unarmoured to the slight protection, but greatly lessened mobility, offered by donning the heavy plate armour of the period.
+Although well-smithed armour could still prevent the penetration of gunpowder-weapons, plate armour as a whole was no longer a feasible solution to flintlock firearms.
+By the end of the 17th century, soldiers in the infantry and most cavalry units alike preferred the higher mobility of being completely unarmoured to the increased protection, but greatly lessened mobility, offered by donning the heavy plate armour of the period.